Marketing

 Prerequisites: [MKTG 205 or COMM 133] with a grade of C or better.
 Interdisciplinary approach to the analysis of the nature of consumer buying behavior.
 Economical, social, and psychological influences on consumers' decision-making processes are examined.
 (Formerly 6600:355)

-Prerequisite: MKTG 335.
+Prerequisites: MKTG 205 and MGMT 304.
 Develop the skills to provide clients with actionable marketing intelligence gleaned from the customer, sales force, channel, promotion and competitor databases that are now pervasive in the business world.
 (Formerly 6600:375)

-Prerequisites: ACCT 250, MGMT 304 and admission to a 4 year degree granting program.
+Prerequisites: MKTG 205, ACCT 250, and MGMT 304.
 This course introduces data literacy and will be focused on the use of data visualization tools.
 You will learn the nature of data across different domains and the concepts and skills of data visualization by understanding, questioning and problematizing how data are generated, analyzed, and used.
 You will also learn how to visualize your own data, interpret the findings and tell a story with data in a compelling fashion for decision making.

-Prerequisites: Must be admitted to a 4 year major, MKTG 205 with a grade of C or better, and MKTG 355.
+Prerequisites: MKTG 205 with a grade of C or better and MKTG 355.
 This course stresses the need for marketers to create consistent coordinated communication programs using all elements of the promotion mix including advertising, public relations, sales promotion, social media and personal selling.
 (Formerly 6600:432)

-Prerequisites: Must be admitted to a major in a four-year degree granting college, MKTG 205, and MKTG 432.
+Prerequisites: MKTG 205 and MKTG 432.
 Focuses on the planning and execution of the promotion mix in the digital environment through online and mobile advertising, sales promotion, social media, blogging, website design and SEO.
 (Formerly 6600:434)

-Prerequisites: Must be admitted to a major in a four-year degree granting college, [MKTG 205 or COMM 133 with a grade of C or better], and MKTG 355.
+Prerequisites: [MKTG 205 or COMM 133 with a grade of C or better], and MKTG 355.
 This course studies the process of building and evolving successful brands.
 It focuses on brand equity development by creating a distinct brand identity, impeccable brand integrity and emotional resonance.
 It also emphasizes brand evolution through incremental and radical innovation.
 (Formerly 6600:440)

-Prerequisites: Must be admitted to a four-years degree granting college, MKTG 205, and MKTG 355.
+Prerequisites: MKTG 205 and MKTG 355.
 Examines strategies used for marketing within social media.
 Topics include analytics and tactics to design, manage and optimize consumer engagement and commerce.
 (Formerly 6600:446)

-MKTG:488 Internship in Integrated Marketing Communications (3 Credits)
+MKTG 488 Internship in Integrated Marketing Communications (3 Units)

 Prerequisite: Permission of department chair.
 On the job experience with public or private sector organizations in the field of marketing.
 On the job learning objectives are established by the sponsoring organization and approved by the department chair.
 Field experiences are augmented by the weekly diary and term paper, which are supervised and evaluated by the department chair.
 (Formerly 6600:488)

-Prerequisites: Sophomore status and be admitted to a 4 year degree granting college.
+Prerequisites: Sophomore or greater standing.
 Special topics in marketing taught primarily by professionals with the objective of adding depth and an applied perspective to marketing concepts, issues, software & databases, problem solving and career planning.
 Special emphasis is given to timely issues and new technologies required by the rapidly changing marketplace.
 (May be repeated for up to six credits.)
 (Formerly 6600:491)

-Prerequisites: Junior status and be admitted into a four year degree granting college.
+Prerequisite: Junior or greater standing.
 Marketing Management is designed to link marketing management majors' academic learning to professional practice.
 Guest speakers, recognized experts in their field, share important lessons in marketing management and challenge students to address key issues in their profession.
 (Formerly 6600:494)

-Prerequisites: Junior status and be admitted into a four year degree granting program.
+Prerequisite: Junior or greater standing.
 IMC is designed to link Integrated Marketing Communication majors' academic learning to professional practice.
 Guest speakers, recognized experts in their field, share important lessons in IMC and challenge students to address key issues in their profession.
 (Formerly 6600:495)

 Prerequisites: Admission to the Marketing or Sales Management program, SALES 275, MKTG 335, MKTG 355, and MKTG 375.
 The class works with a client to assist them in solving a specific marketing issue (product, price, distribution and promotion) and develop complementary integrated marketing communication and sales force plans.
 Student teams will conduct secondary and primary research to develop and make marketing and sales management strategic recommendations.
 (Formerly 6600:499)